 As a result, the powder that gets sprayed onto the workpiece will stick to it.
 Also, the magnetic force manages to pretty much level it, leaving a nice smooth powder coat and negating any problems with patches.

 Once the coating is set, the part will go into the oven.
 At about 200° C, the powder melts.
 In a matter of 10 to 20 minutes, the curing process turns the molecular structure of the powder into a resistant and elastic coating.

-The elasticity is one of the reasons what makes powder coating for such a durable surface treatment service to protect your metal products from the environment.
+The elasticity is one of the reasons that makes powder coating such a durable surface treatment service to protect your metal products from the environment.

 There are three things to consider when choosing your powder coating properties – colour, gloss level and texture.

-Colour is pretty self-explanatory, so we will move on from.
-As a sidenote, there are also an abundance of colours to choose from on our platform with RAL codes for specifying the exact needs.
+Colour is pretty self-explanatory, so we will move on from that.
+As a side note, there is also an abundance of colours to choose from on our platform with RAL codes for specifying the exact needs.

 It is important to highlight that the standards for gloss levels in use are not uniform across all service providers.
 There is always a gloss level in numerical form next to the description that may vary quite a lot between different suppliers.
 So we would advise to always look at that number rather than the description.